Gini coefficient: Continuous probability distribution

 When the population is large, the income distribution may be represented by a continuous probability density function f(x) where f(x) dx is the fraction of the population with wealth or income in the interval dx about x.
 If F(x) is the cumulative distribution function for f(x):

 and L(x) is the Lorenz function:

 then the Lorenz curve L(F) may then be represented as a function parametric in L(x) and F(x) and the value of B can be found by integration:

 The Gini coefficient can also be calculated directly from the cumulative distribution function of the distribution F(y).
-Defining μ as the mean of the distribution, and specifying that F(y) is zero for all negative values, the Gini coefficient is given by:
+Defining μ as the mean of the distribution, then specifying that F(y) is zero for all negative values, the Gini coefficient is given by:

 The latter result comes from integration by parts.
 (Note that this formula can be applied when there are negative values if the integration is taken from minus infinity to plus infinity.)